 ROM is A75501-302

 The floppy controller chip is a Western Digital 1770AH; there's a Mostek SIO dual serial chip and Zilog CTC counter/timer chip.
 There's also a parallel port using an LS744 chip and some additional logic.
 64K of memory consists of eight 64K X 1 DRAMs.
-There's also what I believe is a clock chip in an Elpac- TDK CB-3811 package.A later model of this board included a SCSI controller chip and SCSI interface, not on this board.
+There's also an Elpac- TDK CB-3811 package, that's a DC-DC converter .A later model of this board included a SCSI controller chip and SCSI interface, not on this board.

-Also thanks to Hal Bower and his B/P BIOS work.
-He has Ampro files for B/P BIOS, Z/CPR and ZsDOS, and will upload them to his site in the near future.
+Also thanks to Hal Bower and his B/P BIOS work; his pages preserved by z80cpu.eu.
+He apparently had Ampro files for B/P BIOS, Z/CPR and ZsDOS.
+In 2010 I understood he might upload them to his site "in the near future".
+In 2021 I don't see them in the archived Web pages.
+But "his" ZSDOS had some support for Ampro Little Board hardware.

 Thanks to Dave Dunfield's disk imaging utilites and archive on the classiccmp.org archive Web site.